dosatos/scoring_api_advanced_oop/README.md

 # scoring_api_advanced_oop

-This is a scoring json-api that:
+This is a json-api that:
  - calculates score based on the arguments passed
  - generates interests based on the client id (random picking from a list)